Read Now, Travel Later

 Just down the hill from the previous overlook, this one has a much smaller parking lot and not much of a view.
 It’s a good overflow parking area, though, and a great place to get out and wander.

-12. Cooper Road Trail
+Cooper Trail Parking Area

 There is a very small pull-off here for access to the Cooper Road Trail.
 I actually recommend going just a bit further around the corner to park.
 The 10.5-mile Cooper Road Trail is a moderate hike leading out of Cades Cove to the Abrams Creek parking area.
 Along the way the trail connects to the 1-mile Wet Bottom Trail to the Abrams Falls Parking Area and the Hatcher Mountain Trail that leads to Abrams Falls.

-13. Elijah Oliver Cabin Parking
+Elijah Oliver Overlook

 This long parking area on the left side of the Cades Cove Loop Road actually has a pretty nice view from the bottom of the cove.
 Across the road is a short spur trail leading to the Wet Bottom Trail and eventually another spur trail to the Elijah Oliver Cabin.